bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 Falcon Container Image (read/write)
 ```

-2. Paste the Client ID into the variable FALCON_CLIENT_ID
+2. Paste the Client ID into the env variable FALCON_CLIENT_ID
-3. Paste the Secret into the variable FALCON_CLIENT_SECRET
+3. Paste the Secret into the env variable FALCON_CLIENT_SECRET

 ## Setup Node Affinity Falcon Sensor to specific Nodes (Optional)